sandermaas/react-contextual-forms/README.md

 ## Usage

 After installing the package from NPM you can start using the 3 available components (Form, Field and Interaction) to build your forms.
-The 'Form' component is the one that will provide the context for the other ones, you can place 'Field' and 'Interaction' components within it.
-There is no restriction on the number of forms you can use next to each other, how many you use or where you place the fields/interactions in the form.

 ### Components

 #### Form

+The 'Form' component is the one that will provide the context for the others, you can place 'Field' and 'Interaction' components within it.
+There is no restriction on the number of forms you can use next to each other, how many you use or where you place the fields/interactions in the form.

 | Prop     | Type     | Required | Description                               |
 | -------- | -------- | -------- | ----------------------------------------- |